Loraine Estate: Decide how to spend £70,000 to improve your health and wellbeing

 If you have any questions at all about this, just get in touch!

-Over the next few months, residents on Loraine Estate will have the power to decide how to spend £70,000 on improving health and wellbeing across the estate.
+Residents on Loraine Estate have the power to decide how to spend £70,000 on improving health and wellbeing across the estate.

-There will be opportunities to come together to think about priorities around health and wellbeing, and to come up with ideas about how to spend the money.
+Residents can come up with ideas about how to spend the money with their neighbours.
 In December 2025, you and your neighbours will then vote for the ideas you want to see funded.

 This is supported and funded by your ward councillors – Cllr Claire Zammit, Cllr Jason Jackson and Cllr Diarmaid Ward – who are keen to put decision making power in your hands.